wso2/choreo-samples/marketing-email-to-sfdc-new-lead/readme.md

-Use template (Send Marketing Email to Salesforce New Lead) to send a marketing email via Gmail to new Salesforce lead when it is created in a specific Salesforce account.
+# Send Marketing Email to Salesforce New Lead
 ## Use case
 It is important to follow up with new leads as soon as they are added, to increase the efficiency of your sales team.
 Sending a proper marketing email with required detail will hook up them with you.
-This template will help to send a marketing email via Gmail to new Salesforce lead when it is created in a specific Salesforce account.
+This sample will help to send a marketing email via Gmail to new Salesforce lead when it is created in a specific Salesforce account.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/marketing_email_to_sfdc_new_lead <newProjectName>`
 * Salesforce account
 * Gmail account